intel/llvm/README.md

 [https://github.com/reble/llvm/tree/sycl-graph-develop](https://github.com/reble/llvm/tree/sycl-graph-develop).

 Limitations include:
 * LevelZero backend support only.
+A fallback emulation mode is used for correctness on other backends.
 * Accessors and reductions are currently not supported.

 ### Other Material